justinmreina/HustleAway/readme.txt

 @section 	Summary
+	Start a bi-monthly course at the Reach, helping us retake control of our lives in a world today that engulfs and consumes, taking so much

+	- Bi-monthly one-hour meetings
+	- Assigned reading
+	- ... evolution and growth to be seen!

+@section 	Idea
-	This is an idea, for those us of adsorbed into the culture of doing more being better and achieving success, this mindset is optional, and utltimately pays its own cost to play
+	This is an idea, for those us of adsorbed into the culture of doing more being better and achieving success, this mindset is optional, utltimately incurring a cost of its very own!

 	Lets remove that outer layer, of the hurry and the worry and re-find ourselves, finiding peace within and happiness about you -

+		• "To Hell with the Hustle" - Jeff Bethke [2]

-	And still achieving the same results!
-Central in the teachings of Jeff Bethke here, we will meet bi-monthly to start
+	And still achieve the same results!
+Central in the teachings of Jeff here, we will meet bi-monthly to start

 @section 	Coursework